KartikKannapur/kartikkannapur.github.io/learn.md

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 4 - Hyperparameter Optimization - Start

-- [Foundations of Machine Learning](https://bloomberg.github.io/foml/#home) by Prof. David S. Rosenberg, Office of the CTO at Bloomberg - Lecture 9 of 30 - Lagrangian Duality and Convex Optimization

-- [A/B Testing](https://www.udacity.com/course/ab-testing--ud257) by Udacity - 14.
-Confidence Intervals

 -